mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 The dreaded manual sort curation is done using "Cortex Lab"'s [`phy`](https://github.com/kwikteam/phy).

 ## Installing `miniconda`, `phy` & `phy-contrib`
-`phy` is run in a conda environment.
+`phy` is best installed/run in a `conda` environment.
 I've had problems with these environments in the past, so resisted using `conda`, but I had to suck it up and re-install it.
 It is certainly the best way to insulate varying versions of python and other packages that are needed to make `phy` work--especially if you use python for other things.
 At least on macOS you simply [download](https://conda.io/miniconda.html) the install shell script, give it executable permissions and run.
 Note that you can download the python 3.6, 64-bit version.

 ```shell
 cd path/to/shell/script